waynelinks/webdock/README.md

 damlys/webdock-php-web-server-foundation
 ```

-You should change them immediately after repository clone.
+You should change them immediately after repositories clone.